frederic-perez/AmE-dictionary/dictionary.md

 __wire book stand__
 __wire grass__ _n_ _The 2014 U.S. Open was visually intriguing, with its brown sandscape, wire grass and pine straw._
 __wire-rimmed__ _adj_ _Wire-rimmed glasses._
-__wire-to-wire__ _adj_ :three: _Informal_ From start to finish. _He may not have what it takes to lead from wire-to-wire; Kaymer is just the seventh wire-to-wire winner in U.S. Open history._
+__wire-to-wire__ _adj informal_ :three: From start to finish. _He may not have what it takes to lead from wire-to-wire; Kaymer is just the seventh wire-to-wire winner in U.S. Open history._
 __wiry__ _adj_ :two::hammer: _He's wiry, strong and fast._
 __wisdom tooth__
 __wisecracks__